This article is more of a proposal so feel free to comment and share your concerns and expertise.

 The added advantages will be reduced local development and production parity.
 It is a minimum requirement of a decent development workflow.

-A good side effect might me viability of most demanded shared-hosting feature.
+A pleasant side effect might me viability of most demanded shared-hosting feature.
 The processes running in composer are run in isolation!